MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 Now that the service is deployed, you can configure its properties.
 You'll need to associate the SLB service instance that you deployed with network controller, and then configuring BGP peering between the SLB/MUX instance and a TOR switch or a BGP router peer.

+To configure the SLB role and SLB/MUX properties, follow these steps:

 1. Select **Fabric** > **Network Service**.
 Right-click the **network controller** service > **Properties**.
 2. Select the **Services** tab > **Load Balancer Role** > **Associated Service** > **Browse**.
 3. Select the SLB/MUX service instance you created earlier.
 Select a Run As Account.